rei/rei-cedar-component-variables/README.md

   .cdr-button-primary-mixin();
 }

-.your-other-button-class {
-  /* use variables if you need to apply specific properties */
-  border-radius: @cdr-button-border-radius;
-}
 ```

 The [docs page](https://rei.github.io/rei-cedar-component-variables/#/) demonstrates which mixins to use to achieve various styles for each supported component.

-You can find all of the exported variables and mixins in the [/dist directory](https://github.com/rei/rei-cedar-component-variables/tree/next/dist/scss).
+You can find all of the exported mixins in the [/dist directory](https://github.com/rei/rei-cedar-component-variables/tree/next/dist/scss).

-If you are unsure of how a variable or mixin is intended to be used, you can search for the variable name in the [Cedar component source](https://github.com/rei/rei-cedar/tree/next/src/components).
+If you are unsure of how a mixin is intended to be used, you can search for the name in the [Cedar component source](https://github.com/rei/rei-cedar/tree/next/src/components).

 ## Development